sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/07-array-exercice.md

 ## Exercice

-&nbsp;

-Créer une fonction (getTotalAmount) qui calcul le prix total des livres du panier shoppingCart.

-La fonction doit :
+In exercices/javascript/functional

+Create a function (getTotalAmount) which calculates the total price of the books in the shoppingCart basket.

+The function must :

-1. filtrer par type "books"
+1. filter by type "books" using filter()
-1. transformer l'objet shoppingCart en collection de montants via map
-1. calculer le montant total via reduce
+2. transform the shoppingCart object into a collection of amounts using map()
+3. calculate the total amount using reduce()

+To help, you can go to https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array